Seven Sentences for Someday: The Snowy Monday Edition

 2. I am down another 2 pounds and I felt both of them because I have been bouncing around the same 3-4 pounds.
 It’s nice to have landed low.

-5. Clearly Jolie is neck deep in angsty preteendom and she made me promise not to ask her any questions about it but she did tell me that it was a quote she found that resonated with her.
+5. Clearly J is neck deep in angsty preteendom and she made me promise not to ask her any questions about it but she did tell me that it was a quote she found that resonated with her.

 7. I’ve left my tomb unattended and I am risen again like a mofo.